This QuickStart will get you up and running quickly with your Enterprise Free Trial. In it we will cover:

 - See our extensive help documentation complete with articles, tutorials, and references.

-- and Reach out to email@example.com with any questions or issues you have as you experience the Free Trial.
+- Contact firstname.lastname@example.org with any questions or issues you have as you experience the Free Trial.

 - Reach out to email@example.com for a free consultation on your data challenges and live walkthrough demo of the software.
 We'd love to tell you about additional functionality like metadata crawling, lineage, governance, and usage metrics that data.world offers.
 This step-by-step QuickStart went through a quick tour of dataset and project creation and data analysis, but data.world has much more to offer!